LiAZ-677

 The LiAZ-677 is a Soviet and Russian city high-floor bus produced by the Likinsky Bus Plant.
 The first prototype was released in 1963, and mass-produced from 1967 to 1994.
 Third-party car kits assembly lasted until 2002.
 The LiAZ-677 was the most popular model of the plant, and the first Soviet bus with a hydromechanical (automatic) gearbox.
-This model was used by urban or suburban bus service in almost all cities of the Soviet Union.
+This model was used by urban and suburban bus service in almost all cities of the Soviet Union.